 When I started with the Peloton, I figured my drawer of leggings, t-shirts, and a few performance tanks that I wore to the gym would be fine.
 After two weeks I realized they would not cut it.
 As I’ve mentioned above, you sweat a lot on the Peloton.
 After a 30-minute ride my hair is completely soaked, any sweatband I am wearing is drenched, my bra could be wrung out, and there are drops of sweat all over the bike and the mat below.
 I couldn’t wear most of the activewear I already owned.
 And with summer arriving, even with the A/C on, I was overheating in sleeves and full-length pants.

-My favorite leggings for the Peloton are these cropped leggings from Old Navy.
+For riding the Peloton, I also really like these cropped leggings from Old Navy.
 They are thin but not opaque, not too stretchy but accommodate my curves, and don’t ride up bunching behind my knees on a ride.
-I have these in tie-dye and will likely buy another pair at the end of summer when I will want a bit more on my legs.
+I have these in tie-dye, camo, and a solid color.

 I personally don’t like padded bike shorts on the Peloton.
 I find them to chafe and just add bulk.
 I focus on staying far back on the seat which prevents most of the discomfort that can come from riding a bike.
 That being said, everybody and every body is different.
 I do have a pair of padded shorts from Terry, which is a woman-founded company that for over 30 years focuses on bike gear for women.
 They are very well made and fit well and have a fantastic return policy.